SPARTA

 Note that when the loudspeakers are uniformly distributed (e.g. a t-design), all of the included decoding approaches, except for AllRAD, become equivalent.
 The benefits of the Mode-Matching decoding (MMD), AllRAD and EPAD approaches may be observed for non-uniform arrangements (22.x for example).

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 AmbiDRC